lasiest/lasiest/README.md

 Hi, I'm Valenstio 👋
 ---
 **📌About** <br>
 Hi, I'm Valenstio, also known as Lasiest.
-I specialize in VR development and 2D/3D game development, primarily using the Unity game engine.
+Im more Focused on WebGL(WebGPU) and Mobile game currently, but i also experience with VR Simulation and also Desktop 2D/3D Games, primarily im using the Unity game engine.
 I have created numerous projects for both professional and personal purposes.

-I am passionate about game development, particularly VR applications, with a year of experience in VR development.
-My professional work often involves creating simulations for real industry clients, such as nursery and welding training programs.
+I am passionate about game development, particularly WebGL(WebGPU) and Mobile applications, i also experience in VR developemtn with a year of experience.
+My professional work often using Normal Programming but i also learn using GC2 for some of project to improve development speed. but personally i like Normal Programming Better.
+I also Experience with RestAPI Call to connect Unity with Backend.
 **📩Email** <br>
 valenstiowiyogo@gmail.com